Child Welfare Services

 CWS investigates reports of suspected child abuse and neglect and intervenes with families who do not meet the minimum community standards of health and safety as required by law.

-You may call our 24 hour Hotline to report suspected child or adult abuse at
+Please call our 24 hour Hotline to report suspected child or adult abuse at

 1-800-340-5411 or 760-932-7755.